CordProject/PaperCraft/README.md

 # PaperCraft

-So papery!
+PaperCraft is a Material Design inspired space shooter for your Android Wear watch.

-This is the public repository for [PaperCraft](https://play.google.com/store/apps/details?id=cordproject.lol.papercraft), a space shooting game for Android Wear, now officially an Android Experiment :)
+This is the public repository for [PaperCraft](https://play.google.com/store/apps/details?id=cordproject.lol.papercraft), now officially an Android Experiment :)

 ##Overview